tokio-rs/website/content/blog/2020-04-preemption.md

 because the pool is designed to schedule **coarse** tasks, i.e. tasks that execute in the order of hundreds of milliseconds to multiple seconds.
-However, asynchronous task schedulers are designed to schedule tasks that should run in the order of micro seconds to tens of milliseconds at most.
+However, asynchronous task schedulers are designed to schedule tasks that should run in the order of microseconds to tens of milliseconds at most.
 In this case, any stutttering problem from a heuristic based scheduler will result in far greater latency variations.